-- Adding soil amendments can solve the problem of, for example, an overly sandy soil that does not retain enough water, or an overly clayey soil that, on the contrary, retains too much moisture.
+- Adding soil amendments can improve your soil no matter what type of soil you have.
+It can solve the problem of, for example, an overly sandy soil that does not retain enough water, or an overly clayey soil that, on the contrary, retains too much moisture.

 - But you should also be amending the soil right along as part of a garden's preventive care regimen, even in the absence of known problems.
+Well-fed plants are more likely to ward off plant diseases and withstand insect-pest invasions.
 Most gardeners who tend compost piles distribute mature compost to at least some of their plants annually.